Town of Antigonish Sewer Treatment Plant

 • Our STP was originally built in 1974 with $3 million of upgrades made in 1996.

-Below are from Frequently Asked Questions regarding the STP
+Frequently Asked Questions regarding the STP

 We recognize the offensive smell we have experienced is not normal.
 We have short-term measures, the addition of deodourizing products, medium-term actions such as plant desludging, and long-term actions including upgrades to the STP, we are taking to address this odour (as further detailed above).

-Can it handle further growth?
+Can the STP handle further growth?

 A statement we often see online is that the STP can’t handle the expansion we’ve seen in the fringe.
 With modest upgrades (which are coming) we do have the ability to expand what we have and support our community’s growing population.